INCATools/relation-graph/README.md

         Output triples where individuals are subjects, with classes as objects (default false) --disable-owl-nothing  <bool>
-        Disable inference of unsatisfiable classes by the whelk reasoner (default false) --verbose  <bool>
+        Disable inference of unsatisfiable classes by the whelk reasoner (default false) --remove-gcis  <bool>
+        Filter out subclass axioms where the left side is a complex expression --verbose  <bool>
         Set log level to INFO
 ```